 |Basis for Comparison||Purchase Order||Sales Order|

-|Details||Prepared by the buyer and is sent to the supplier.||Issued by the supplier to its buyer before delivery.|
+|Who prepares it?||Prepared by the buyer and is sent to the supplier.||Issued by the supplier to its buyer before delivery.|

 |Effect of acceptance||Creates a contract between the buyer and supplier.||It approves the sale.|